kuletha-rk/kuletha-rk/README.md

 ### Hi, this is Rishabh, working as Business Analyst.
 Feel free to connect with me via linkedin! 👋

 - 🔭 I’m currently working on ...EDA/ Regression and analytics.
 - 🌱 I’m currently learning and working with ...
-Python3
+Python3, Tableau
 - 👯 I’m looking to collaborate on ...Data Analytics and Business Intelligence
 - 🤔 I’m looking for help with ...
 Data visualization
 - 💬 Ask me about ...
 My work